12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 Best Tapas Barcelona Gothic Quarter

-Are you on the hunt for the best tapas spots in Barcelona’s Gothic Quarter?
-Look no further!
+Looking for the best tapas bars in Barcelona’s Gothic Quarter?
+You’re in the right place!

 My Top Barcelona Tips & Resources Here are a few quick tips to help you plan your trip: ➜ WHERE TO STAY:Choose Eixample, Gothic Quarter, or El Born.
 Find hotels on Booking.com or Expedia. ➜ SAGRADA FAMILIA: Book tickets 2-4 weeks ahead of time on the official website.
 If tickets are sold out, check Viator or GetYourGuide. ➜ PARK GÜELL: Book tickets at least a week ahead of time on the official website. ➜ FOOD TOURS: Sample the best food and drinks in Barcelona with Devour Tours. ➜ CASA BATLLÓ: A fairytale Gaudí masterpiece—get tickets on the official website. ➜ PICKPOCKET TIP: Don’t come to Barcelona without a phone leash—seriously! ➜ GETTING AROUND: Download the FreeNow app to request taxis on demand in Barcelona.